jacoby/jacoby.github.io/_posts/2019-04-02-converting-to-and-from-base35.markdown

 >
 >So, going to base35 gets you almost to the end of the alphabet before flipping over to 10.

-So, Let's start with some housekeeping.
+So, let's start with some housekeeping.
 If I wanted all the digits, I'd go

 ```perl
 my @hedgehogs = 0..9;